 That the applicant shall construct off-street parking in accordance with the requirements of Title 15.610 of the Glenn County Code.
-Said parking areas shall be designed to accommodate all employees and customers.

 The driveway entrance(s) shall be paved in accordance with Glenn County Standard S-19 for Private Driveway.